History of EVP

 don't know anything about the subject.
 For that

-it is possible to construct an apparatus which will
+possible to construct an apparatus which will be so

-be so delicate that if there are personalities in
+delicate that if there are personalities in another

-tables and raps and ouija boards and mediums and
+than the tilting tables and raps and ouija boards and

-the other crude methods now purported to be the
+mediums and the other crude methods now purported to be

 was made in the October 1920 issue of Scientific

-It is my opinion that our personalities do
+It is my belief; our personalities do transcend death and

 Raudive voices